 You may have an On-Line Tax Preparation EFIN that begins with 10, 21, 32, 44, or 53.
 These EFINs are assigned for On-Line Tax Preparation, not for e-filing.

-On-Line Preparation is where an ERO inputs returns on an Internet-based program, or files the return using software that is designated as On-Line Preparation (such as TurboTax).
+On-Line Preparation is where an ERO inputs returns on an Internet-based program or files the return using software designated as On-Line Preparation (such as TurboTax).
 This is different from the software that UltimateTax provides.

 Question 2d of IRS Form 8633, Application to Participate in the IRS e-file Program, asks the following:

 If you answered YES to this question, you were issued an On-Line EFIN.
-To resolve this problem, you need to contact the IRS Service Center for correction.
-You can also revise your Form 8633 through the IRS e-Services page, at http://www.irs.gov/taxpros/article/0,,id=109646,00.html.
+You need to contact the IRS Service Center for correction to resolve this problem.
+You can also revise your Form 8633 through the IRS e-Services page at http://www.irs.gov/taxpros/article/0,,id=109646,00.html.
 The IRS will then issue a new EFIN to you.

 No matter what method you choose, you need a new EFIN.
-After revising the Form 8633 online, you can call the IRS Service Center at 866-255-0654 to make sure the problem is fixed.
+After revising Form 8633 online, you can call the IRS Service Center at 866-255-0654 to ensure the problem is fixed.
 IRS e-Help Desk personnel can drop the On-Line EFIN and add you back as an ERO.

 This applies to all years of the UltimateTax software